spencer0727/GRU-Time-Series/README.md

 The following dependencies are listed at the bottom.
 Must first intialize a TF environment in order to use TF.
 Please see https://www.tensorflow.org/install/gpu for help with TF installation.

+# Please read GRU time series for more detailed description

 # GRU Neural Network Models for Market Movement Prediction